-- ?
-Avoid addiction to all these substances. - ?
-Create awareness about the side effects and the consequences of the addiction.
-Of drugs?
-Treatment of the people who are already addicted.
+- Avoid addiction to all these substances. - Create awareness about the side effects and the consequences of the addiction.
+Of drugs - Treatment of the people who are already addicted.
+With drugs - Provide moral support and counselling for both addiction and none addicted. - Avoid any kind of temptations and peer pressure.